Why did I receive a 1098-T and what am I supposed to do with it?

 Each year by January 31, EVMS mails an IRS Form 1098-T to all students who had qualified tuition and other related education expense billed to them during the previous calendar year.

-The 1098-T reports amounts billed for qualified education expenses for the tax year (Box 2).
-An important reminder is that spring tuition and fees are billed in December.
+The 1098-T reports amounts billed for qualified education expenses for the tax year (Box 1).
+An important reminder is that spring tuition and fees are often paid in December.
 For example, the 2011 1098-T would list fall 2011 and spring 2012 tuition and fees.
-Spring 2011 tuition and fees would be listed on the 2010 1098-T form since it was billed in 2010.
+Spring 2011 tuition and fees would be listed on the 2010 1098-T form if they were paid in 2010.

 The Scholarships and Grants (Box 5) are reported in the tax year that they were disbursed to the student's account.
 For example, the 2011 1098-T Form would list spring 2011 financial aid (disbursed by the Office of Financial Aid after the start of the semester) and fall 2011 financial aid (disbursed by the Office of Financial Aid after the start of the semester).